ngx-ree/ControlPanelsScripts/README.md

 ### Ships installation

-Unpack `CPShips.zip` or `CPShips_noLaser.zip` into your save's VAB Ships directory.
-This package contains example vessels to work with included example scripts.
-All vessels were created without any other parts mods than kOS and LaserDist.
-Vessels in `CPShips_noLaser.zip` are variants without LaserDist mod parts.
+Unpack contents of `Ships/VAB` into your save's `Ships/VAB` directory.
+This package contains example vessels to work with the included example scripts.
+All vessels were created using no part mods other than kOS and LaserDist.
+Vessels with the '-noLaser' suffix are variants without LaserDist mod parts.

 'Elisa 1.0' - An example simple uncrewed vehicle, designed to run with the 'example.ks' script.
 It serves for demonstration of basic script usage and behavior.
 ![screenshot](images/elisa.jpg)